- billingsmt.gov

 Host Site Opportunities

-AmeriCorps VISTA (Volunteers In Service To America) is a national anti-poverty initiative that places full-time and summer volunteers with local projects.
-AmeriCorps VISTA members are recruited locally and nationally, are college graduates, and commit to service with a project.
+AmeriCorps VISTA (Volunteers In Service To America) is a national anti-poverty initiative that places full-time volunteers with local projects.
+AmeriCorps VISTA members are recruited locally and nationally, are college graduates, and commit to one year of service with a project.

 Becoming a Host Site